bookofproofs/bookofproofs.github.io/_sources/history/20th-century/monteiro.md

 4. Was a professor of Mathematics at the Federal University of Rio Grande do Sul in 2010.
 5. Published a book on Mathematical Optimization in 2014.

 Born 6 November 1918, Rio de Janeiro, Brazil.
-Died 20 May1975, São Paulo, Brazil.
+Died 20 May 1975, São Paulo, Brazil.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Monteiro/)